-Foundation failure can be caused by many different problems, but the number one most common issue is the soil surrounding the home.
-Like wood, soil expands and contracts throughout the year.
+Foundation failure and Texas soil can go hand-in-hand.
+Of course failure can be caused by many different problems, but one common issue is the soil surrounding your home.
+Soil expands and contracts throughout the year, just like wood.
 This is because of the moisture in the ground and how it’s affected by temperature levels.

 How does expanding and contracting soil affect your home?
-It turns out that foundation failure can happen when there’s either too much or not enough moisture in the soil surrounding your house.
+Foundation failure – in relation to Texas soil – can happen when there’s either too much or not enough moisture in the soil surrounding your house.
+When this happens, it’s time to get your home’s foundation inspected and repaired.

 The soil surrounding your house can have sections with different moisture levels.
 This causes the soil to shrink or swell at different locations.